 Advantages and disadvantages

-Purchasing stock allows you to take complete control of the company, while purchasing assets can be more selective and limit inherited liabilities.
+Purchasing shares allows for complete control of the company, while purchasing assets can be more selective and limit inherited liabilities.

 Asset sales

-Asset sales involve the sale of certain assets of a business, rather than the sale of the business as a whole.
+Asset sales involve selling some of a company's assets, rather than the entire company.
 This can be used to get rid of non-strategic or underperforming divisions.

 Advantages and disadvantages